MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md

 After a feature is enabled, a message appears below the **Learn more** link in the details pane.
 This message either states that the feature was enabled or it indicates that the future date when the feature is scheduled to be enabled.
 It appears every time that you select the feature in the feature list.

 Features that are scheduled to be enabled in the future appear on the **Scheduled** tab.
-A batch process will enbale them at midnight on the specified date, based on the time zone that is represented by the system date.
+A batch process will enable them at midnight on the specified date, based on the time zone that is represented by the system date.

 ## Reschedule a feature